-Students enrolled in a DCPS school between the ages of 3 and 5 years, 10 months are assessed by special education team at the local school.
-To support the DCPS schools, a district-wide multidisciplinary team, Early Childhood Assessment Team (ECAT), will complete occupational therapy, speech and language, and psychological assessments for initial special education referrals for DCPS students between the ages of 3 and 5 years, 10 months, with the exception of selected schools whose school-based provider will conduct the assessments.
-ECAT was designed as a temporary unit to help schools by providing assessment assistance but also to build the capacity for local schools to inherit the work in the coming years.
+Students enrolled in a DCPS school between the ages of 3 and 5 years, 10 months are assessed by the special education team at the local school.
+To support the DCPS schools, a district-wide multidisciplinary team, Early Childhood Assessment Team (ECAT), will complete assessments for initial special education referrals for DCPS students between the ages of 3 and 5 years old 10 months.
+The assessment process should not be deferred to provide only MTSS interventions and supports in this age group.
+Interventions should be provided simultaneously as a student is going through the assessment and eligibility process.
+ECAT was designed as a temporary unit to help schools by providing assessment assistance, but also to build the capacity for local schools to inherit the work.
 ECAT will provide tiered support to schools which include assessment, training and support.
-The goal is to transition all phases of PK child find to the local schools.
+The goal is to transition all the phases of PK child find to the local schools.
+Currently, there are many schools within DCPS that are responsible for completing their own initial early childhood assessments.
+Each year more schools are added to the list as their capacity to own their own assessment grows.